Hon. John Dorsey

 Hon.
 John Dorsey (before 1646 - 1714) was a colonial settler of Maryland and Anne Arundel County, the youngest son of Edward the Shipwright.
 He and his brothers Edward and Joshua patented "Hockley-in-the-Hole" on the south side of the Severn in 1664.
 He acquired Troy in 1699.

 John also owned Dorsey's Search.
+He was a delegate to the Lower House of Assembly in 1692, elevated to Upper House in 1711, remained till his death.
+As a member of the Assembly, he received the title Honorable.